MattChanTK/Hylozoic-Series-3/index.md

 				TestUnitConfigurations.FullTestUnit
 ```

-A _System Parameters_ is instantiate within each Teensy thread.
+A _System Parameters_ is instantiated within each Teensy thread.
 In other word, if desired, each Teensy device may have different sets of input and output parameters.
 The output parameters specify the action that can be performed by the sculptural system.
 For example, an action may be "blink LED" and its parameter is the blinking period.
 The firmware on the Teensy device will take care of low-level timing of the LED actuation, while the Python scripts on the computer can specify how often the LED should turn on or off.
 In scheme, a transfer of message is only necessary when a change in parameter is required.
 Moreover, even when the connection between computer and a Teensy device is severed, the Teensy device will continue to function according to the latest parameter values before the disconnection.
 Input parameters are the sensor readings and state information measured right after the latest parameter change request (which can be empty) is sent.
 The idea is that the list of output parameters will always be synchronized between the computer and the Teensy.
 On the other hand, the input parameters represents the state of the system corresponding an action enforced by the computer.
 It is up to the _Behaviours_ module to decide what to do with the input parameters.

 Currently, each parameter is stored as a dictionary, or a hash table.
 Each entry has key which is a string, and a value, which can be of any type.
 One can modify the list of parameters by overriding the `__init__()` function.
-In `compose_message_content()` and `parse_message_content()` , one has to specify how to translate those system parameters, to data that can fit in a 62-bytes message and vice versa.
+In `compose_message_content()` and `parse_message_content()`, one has to specify how to translate those system parameters, to data that can fit in a 62-bytes message and vice versa.
 The specification of the protocol is completely flexible, as long as the same protocol is implemented on the Teensy devices' firmware.

 ### Behaviours